SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Your provider will ask detailed questions about your:

 • Medical history.
 Your provider will consider whether your symptoms could be related to health problems you already have.
+They may also ask if you've ever experienced your current symptoms before.

 • Family health history.
 If a certain condition runs in your family, your provider will consider whether your symptoms are a sign of that condition.